-Creating rules
+- · Creating rules

+- · Building rule sets and rule set groups

-Applying them to applications and resources
+- · Applying them to applications and resources

 When a client attempts to access an application resource identified in one of the policy's rules, rule sets, or rule set groups, PingAccess uses the information contained in the policy to decide whether the client can access the application resource and whether any additional actions need to take place prior to granting access.

 Rules can restrict access in a number of ways such as testing user attributes, time of day, request IP addresses, or OAuth access token scopes.
 Rules can also perform request processing, such as modifying headers or rewriting URLs.